dora-metrics/pelorus/docs/Development.md

 ### Exporter directory layout

-The following is a minial directory structure for a Pelorus exporter.
+The following is a minimal directory structure for a Pelorus exporter.

 ```
 exporters/exporter/